 Getting away for professional development can seem daunting, both for time and cost.
 We know science teachers have full workloads and educators, in general, are underpaid.
 So pick your professional development opportunities carefully.
 MacLeod-Bluver says, “I try not to pay out of pocket for these experiences (not just to save money, but really, it's about how I think teaching is constantly degraded and should be more respected.
 Very few other jobs make you pay for your own professional learning).
 I also look for dates that align with my school breaks so I am not missing time from my students.”

 Craske encourages you to keep going for those fellowships or teacher trainings you really want.
 “A huge thing I've learned is don't be afraid to reapply!
 If you aren't accepted the first time, it doesn't mean that you aren't a good candidate—it just means that the program didn't have the room or capacity to accept you that year.
 I think if you show the organization that you're really dedicated and reapply, they'll take a closer look at you.”
 Kinzer echoes this, "Don't get discouraged—keep applying to the opportunities that you believe will help you grow."

 …and some advice from the other side of the application

 We asked our Fellowship Experience Coordinator, Klavdija Jenko, to share a bit about what makes her take a second look at a fellowship application.
 “I look for teachers who have a dedication to making a real positive impact on their students, and strong desire to learn and improve their teaching skills.
 And to get their kids outside to experience real-life environmental issues first hand.”

 Ready to tackle those professional development applications?
 Go for it!
 You can learn more about EPI’s Teacher Fellowships here.
 Or check out our blog on the Top 13 Professional Development Opportunities for Science Teachers.

 Do you have other resources to share with science teachers?
 Add them below in the comments!

-Education, How To, Professional Development, Travel
+Education, Professional Development, Travel